University of Texas School of Public Health Policies and Procedures

 Admissions

-The University of Texas School of Public Health (UTSPHSA) is committed to ensuring the admissions process is fair and unbiased.
+UTSPHSA is committed to ensuring the admissions process is fair and unbiased.
 To achieve this, a holistic review process is used to evaluate each program applicant individually.
-All applicants are expected to submit an online application by the program's reported deadlines through the program's designated application service.
-During the review, applicants may be evaluated based on several criteria, including grade point average (GPA) in the last 60 semester credit hours of undergraduate degree, pending coursework, personal statement, and recommendations from professional, academic, or community sources highlighting the applicant's leadership skills, community service, and potential for success.
-However, individual admission items, information, or a combination of these do not guarantee an invitation to interview, admission, or selection into UTSPHSA degree programs.
+All applicants are expected to submit an online application by the program’s reported deadlines through the program’s designated application service.
+During the review, applicants may be evaluated based on a number of criteria, including overall grade point average (GPA), pending coursework, and recommendations from professional, academic, or community sources highlighting the applicant’s leadership skills, community service, and potential for success.
+However, individual admission items, information, or a combination of these do not guarantee an invitation to interview, admission, or selection into UTSPHSA programs.

 It is important to note that any information received by university officials regarding individual applicants outside of the formal admissions process or system will not be taken into consideration during the admissions review or selection process.
 Additionally, if a faculty member has a conflict of interest or perceived conflict of interest, they will recuse themselves from the entire admissions review cycle.